 Top graph analytics platforms

-There are multiple tools to do graph data science, such as graph databases (designed to store and query in real time graph data), graph libraries (designed to provide an easy access to popular graph algorithms) or graph processing frameworks (designed to apply graph algorithms to big data graphs).
+There are multiple tools to do graph data science, such as graph databases (designed to store and query in real time graph data using graph query languages), graph libraries (designed to provide an easy access to popular graph algorithms) or graph processing frameworks (designed to apply graph algorithms to big data graphs).
 Here are some notable solutions:

 - Neo4j is the most popular graph database on the market.
 It is compatible with the Neo4j Graph Data Science Library, a dedicated graph analytics framework.

 - CosmosDB is Microsoft’s cloud graph database.

 - Spark is an analytics engine.
 It includes GraphX which is a dedicated API for graphs and graph-parallel computation.

 - RedisGraph is the graph database module of the popular Redis database.